 A transfer removes the withdrawal process of the rollover, so your assets will move directly into your new account.
 You won’t be subject to the 60-day rule.

-Rolling over your 401(k) to an IRA might be a good option if you want:
+An IRA rollover might be a good option if you want:

 - More, and more flexible, investment choices